 The city became a seaport early on, a trading post center, a fishing village, and a lumber town.
 The USAF later used the town for storage facilities, a lighthouse was built, and the railroads came through successfully, allowing the community to grow and and prosper with increased traffic.

 The momentum of growth spurred development of the attractive waterfront and encourages annexation of additional lands in 1980.
 The community is still growing, seemingly untouched by the Great Recession.

 Ferries were added all along Puget Sound to ease access to cities beyond the water and today, the Mukilteo-Clinton Ferry carries at least 3,000,000 passengers per year.

-Efficient, high speed commuter rail service and other advancements in transport and business have begun and will continue to 2020, at which time a new long range plan will be intitiated for further development.
-From 2008 - 2015, the current commuter rail line from Mukilteo to Seattle has steadily increased ridership annually.
+Efficient, high speed commuter rail service and other advancements in transport and business will continue to 2020, at which time a new long range plan will be initiated for further development.

 The Snohomish, a long-time nation living in the Pacific Northwest since about 10,000 BC or earlier, signed a treaty with the US in 1855.
 At least 20 other Native American Nations joined into this treaty.

-The office of Snohomish Tribe of Indians is a single community among all of the Small Tribes of Western Washington, but not officially recognized by the US Federal Government in 2009.
-They take issue with procedures operating via the Bureau of Indian Affairs pertaining to when their application for recognition was considered and are in process of legal remedies.
+The office of Snohomish Tribe of Indians is a single community among all of the small tribes of Western Washington, but not officially recognized by the US Federal Government.
+These people take issue with procedures of the Bureau of Indian Affairs pertaining to when their application for recognition was considered and are in process of legal remedies.